citizenmatt/resharper-apitracker/results/rs81/readme.md

 * `HtmlMacroImplBase` now requires two type parameters, `TLanguage`, which must derive from `HtmlLanguage` and `TFile` which must implement `IHtmlFile`.
 Allows for macro to be used with HTML like languages, e.g. ASP.net + Razor
 * Addition of TypeScript scopes

+## Resources (Part of Platform)

+* `ReSharperApplicationDescriptor+ProductVersionOverride` allows overriding product version in tests.
+You can use this in your test assembly's `ReSharperTestEnvironmentAssembly` class by overriding the `CreateApplicationDescriptor` method
+* Updated help IDs.
+Not significant to plugin authors

 ## Solution Analysis

 * `CheckForInterrupt` usage has been replace by `Func<bool>`